sherwin-roger/Recursive-function/README.md

 ##Aim: To write a C# program to reverse a number using recursive function.

 ##Algorithm:
-1)create a class and then declarea main function
+1)create a class and then declare a main function 2)Inside the class declare a recursive function to find the reverse of a number 3)Pass the number and execute it until it is less than 1 4)if the number is less than 1 then it will stop executing itself again and again
-2)
+5) Until then print the passed number.

 ##Program:
 ```